Rcpilot33/k2-improvements/README.md

 ```

 Bootstrap installs Entware when needed, configures the larger persistent root home, and clones or updates this branch at `/mnt/UDISK/root/k2-improvements`.

+### If installing Cartographer, prepare its hardware first

+If you are keeping the stock PR Touch probe, skip this section and continue to
+**Choose an installation path**, then select the stock PR Touch path.

+Complete the stock Creality setup and factory calibrations first.
+Then power
+off the printer and physically install the correct Cartographer mount, any
+spacers required by that mount, its wiring, and its USB connection.
+Confirm
+whether the connected probe is Cartographer V3 or V4.

+After bootstrap opens the installer, review **Cartographer tools -> Firmware
+flash** before selecting the Cartographer installation path.
+Use only the
+bundled, tested firmware matching the connected hardware.
+Normal USB/Katapult
+flashing is preferred; use DFU recovery only when normal flashing cannot
+communicate with the probe.

+Selecting the wrong mount preset, omitting required spacers, or flashing
+firmware for the wrong hardware can produce incorrect probe positioning or
+leave the probe unavailable.

 ## Choose an installation path